Product4 min read

 Scope is the killer

-I ask myself: what is the absolute minimum this needs to do to be useful?
-Not impressive.
-Not polished.
-Useful.
+I ask myself what the absolute minimum is for the project to be useful.
 Then I cut that in half, because my first answer is always too ambitious.

 Time boxing works

 The best trick I've found is giving myself a hard deadline.
-Not "I'll try to finish this in two weeks" but "this ships on Friday or it doesn't ship at all."
+Instead of "I'll try to finish this in 2 weeks," the rule becomes "this ships on Friday or it doesn't ship at all."

 When you have a real constraint, you make different decisions.
 You skip the custom design system and use defaults.
 You hardcode things that could be configurable.
 You deploy to Vercel instead of setting up your own infrastructure.

 These shortcuts feel wrong in the moment.
-But a shipped product with hardcoded values beats an unshipped product with a beautiful config system every time.
+A shipped product with hardcoded values beats an unshipped product with a beautiful config system every time.

 Build the core loop first

 If the core loop isn't interesting, no amount of polish will save the product.
-And if it is interesting, everything else can be rough and people will still use it.
+If the loop is interesting, everything else can be rough and people will still use it.

 The finish line problem